Teaching Conference March 19–21, 2025 | Keynote March 19 | Worldwide Via Zoom

 Session Abstract

 Join a dynamic panel of experienced paralegals and paralegal educators as they explore the foundational role of "Introduction to Paralegal/Legal Studies" in shaping students' academic and professional journeys in the legal field.
 This session will demonstrate how the course serves as a crucial stepping stone for students, equipping them with essential legal principles, career pathways, and continuing education.
-Through the insights of the panelists, educators will gain an appreciation for how the course supports students’ growth both in the classroom and in their careers.
+Through the insights of the panelists, educators will gain an appreciation for how the course supports students' growth both in the classroom and in their careers.
 This session will further examine effective teaching strategies aimed at enhancing student engagement and learning outcomes.
 Panelists will share best practices in active learning techniques, as well as the value of mentoring that fosters a supportive learning environment.
 By adopting these approaches, educators can better prepare students for the realities of the legal profession and help them thrive both in their studies and careers.
 Finally, the session will focus on identifying and utilizing external resources to enrich the learning experience.
-The panelists will discuss how professional organizations offer invaluable support and networking opportunities, while supplementary materials and certification can expand students’ professional horizons.
-By the end of the session, participants will have practical strategies and insights to create a more effective and engaging learning experience for students in "Introduction to Paralegal/Legal Studies," helping them succeed academically and professionally in the legal field.
+The panelists will discuss how professional organizations offer invaluable support and networking opportunities, while supplementary materials and certification can expand students' professional horizons.

 Learning Objectives